jkomoros/adjacency-map/README.md

 In a scenario, nodes may also modify which group they are in for that scenario (and any that extend it).

 Any group that has no nodes in it will not be displayed.

+The value for each property in the group is the combined value of all of the nodes, using property.groupCombine to combine them.

 There is a toggle in the UI to toggle on and off rendering nodes all individually or in groups.